ubccr/besra/README.rst

 be considered a success.
 Current methods take upwards of ~10 hours to classify 1536 images.
 Speeding up the classification will allow better integration into existing expert knowledge systems/pipelines and enable robust evaluation and tuning of classification algorithms across millions of images.
-Future versions will be extended from binary classification to n-way classification (clear, precipitate, skin, phase separation).
+Extending from binary classification to n-way classification (clear, precipitate, skin, phase separation) is supported however performance has not been extensivley tested.

 -------------------------------------------------------------------------------
 Quickstart